syntax-tree/hast-util-sanitize/readme.md

 For a thorough sample, see the packages [`github.json`][schema-github].

-To extend the the standard schema with a few changes, clone `github.json` like so:
+To extend the standard schema with a few changes, clone `github.json` like so:

 ```js